Rabbi Deborah Prinz

 6:15 PM, Kosher Chinese Shabbat Dinner

 Join us for a congregational Shabbat Dinner catered by Holy Chow glatt kosher Chinese restaurant.
 Open to all congregants.
-Cost is $8/adult, $5/child age 6-12 and children under 6 attend free.* Please RSVP for dinner; RSVPs required by January 24.
+Cost is $8/adult, $5/child age 6-12 and children under 6 attend free.* Please RSVP for dinner using the form below; RSVPs required by January 24 (Hurry – limited to the first 80 RSVPs!)

 7:15 PM, Erev Shabbat Services with Guest Speaker Rabbi Deborah Prinz (note special time for services)